Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

-This is a patch release to fix checks on old releases.
+This is a new release.
+It introduces new functions and fixes issues with some functions.

 ## Test environments
 * local Windows 10 1903 x86_64, R 4.0.0